Application Process & FAQs

 -

+These adorable pups are full of energy and love to play, but it's important to remember that they don't need to run a marathon every day.
+After your puppy has finished it’s vaccination schedule at 12 weeks of age, a 15-30 minute walk on a leash is perfect for their daily exercise.
+Too much exercise at a young age can cause lasting damage to their developing bones, and we don't want that!
 As your Groodle grows into an adult, they'll still need daily exercise, but they'll be able to handle a bit more.
 A 45 minute to 1 hour walk a day will have their tales wagging.
 They’re super adventurous and social and love to play, swim, and run around with other pups at the dog park or beach!
 The duck hunting dog within them just LOVES the water!

 -

+The main difference between a medium Groodle and a standard Groodle is their size.
+A medium female Groodle typically weighs between 15kg to 18kg and male 18kg to 22kg.
+A standard size female Groodle typically weighs between 18kg to 24kg while a standard male can weigh between 22kg to 28kg.
 In terms of height, a medium Groodle usually stands around 45cm to 55cm tall at the shoulder, while a standard Groodle is usually around 55cm to 65cm tall.
 This means that a standard Groodle is generally taller and larger overall than a medium Groodle.
 We find that our males tend to grow on the larger side of both weight and height ranges listed above.
+In terms of exercise needs, both medium and standard Groodles require regular exercise to stay healthy and happy.
+It’s important to consider the size that will best suit your lifestyle and living situation, as both sizes have their own unique benefits and considerations.